 - Schools remain closed for the foreseeable future.

-- Current guidance from Ministry of Human Resource Development is that schools will re-open on 8/15.
-This date may change depending on COVID cases in West Bengal.
-In addition, the State is looking at different strategies for re-opening to allow for social distancing.
+- The State is looking at different strategies for re-opening to allow for social distancing.
 For example, students could attend the schools on every alternate day to maintain the distance criteria whenever the schools reopen.

 - Some industries like rural-based agribusiness and brick making were able to re-open with more limited operations and social distancing measures.